-- Our immigration policy increases the labor supply, which reduces the cost of labor for businesses which means that the workers earn less.
+- Excessive immigration increases the labor supply which reduces the cost of labor for businesses and thus the pay and benefits of the employees.

-- Our free trade policies like NAFTA, GATT and the TPP give businesses incentive to lay off American workers and move good manufacturing jobs to foreign countries.
+- Free trade policies like NAFTA, GATT and the TPP give businesses incentive to lay off American workers and move good manufacturing jobs to foreign countries.

 There is no disputing that capitalism is the best economic system on the planet but it needs reform.
 The large number of supporters for socialist Bernie Sanders should be a wake-up call to all those who support capitalism.
 If we don't fix capitalism, it will eventually be replaced by the voters who are not benefitting from capitalism.
-I believe income inequality will continue to worsen because:
+Income inequality will continue to worsen because:

-- No proposals being discussed will fix it because they don't target what is causing it.
-Current proposals don't help the poor earn more and they don't change what causes CEO and executive pay to rise.
+- No other proposals being discussed will fix it because they don't target what is causing it.
+Other proposals don't help the poor and middle class earn more and they don't change what causes CEO and executive compensation to rise.

 - Pensions for the working class have been eliminated while large pensions for corporate executives continue.

-- Overtime pay rules greatly favor businesses and promote lower employment levels (instead of hiring more workers they force the workers they have to work overtime) and reduced employee pay (e.g., premium pay instead of time and a half and many salaried workers aren't paid anything at all for extra hours worked.
+- Overtime pay rules greatly favor businesses and promote lower employment levels.
+Instead of hiring more workers, businesses force their existing workers to work overtime at reduced pay.
+Workers get premium pay (straight time or less) instead of time and a half and many salaried workers aren't paid anything at all for extra hours worked.

 To end income inequality:

-a) Treat Corporate Executives and Workers Equally in Corporate America
+a) Treat Corporate Executives and Workers Equally in America